Meir Tobianski

 Meir Tobianski (מאיר טוביאנסקי, also Tubianski; 20 May 1904 – 30 June 1948) was an officer in the Israel Defense Forces (IDF) who was executed as a traitor on circumstantial evidence on the orders of Isser Be'eri, the first director of the IDF's intelligence branch.
 A year after the execution, Tobianski was exonerated of all charges.

-Tobianski was born in Lithuania and served as a major in the British army during the Second World War, then a captain in the Haganah, and was later sworn into the IDF on 28 June 1948, during the 1948 Arab-Israeli War.
+Tobianski was born in Lithuania and served as a major in the British Army during the Second World War, then a captain in the Haganah, and was later sworn into the IDF on 28 June 1948, during the 1948 Arab-Israeli War.
 He was also the former commander of Camp Schneller, a military base in Jerusalem.
 In June 1948 Tobianski had been transferred to command of Jerusalem airstrips.
 He was an employee of the British-run Jerusalem Electric Corporation.
-Suspected of passing information on targets for Jordanian artillery, he was taken into custody and sentenced to death by firing squad in a drumhead court-martial.
+Suspected of passing information on targets for Jordanian artillery, he was taken into custody and sentenced to death by firing squad.